|LEONARD SHERMAN CLARK|

 Red was born in 1899 to parents Niles Martin Clark and Lizzie Tooker of East Haddam, CT.
 His father Niles died when Red was just 11 years old.
 It was around that time that Lizzie put Red (and his four brothers) into work home orphanages.
 Much of the very colorful story below was provided to me from his sons.

-Red was raised partly in the Temporary Home for Boys in Haddam, CT.
+By the age of 11 (and less than a year before his father had died) Red was living at the County Temporary Home for Boys in Haddam, CT.
 This was the type of work farm where boys would often be given short or long term assignments to live/work in various homes in the community, where they would earn their room and board by doing odd jobs, and often times would be exploited or abused by their keepers.
-As Red had told the story to his boys, this youth of his was all about "slave labor", and that he always resented his mother for putting he and his brothers in orphanages, while she squandered the family fortune on her second husband, Mr. Folger, who was 20 years her junior.
+As Red had told the story to his boys, this youth of his was all about "slave labor", and that he always resented his mother for putting he and his brothers in orphanages, while she, after Niles had passed, squandered the family money on her second husband, Mr. Folger, who was 20 years her junior.
+(Still don't know Folger's first name).

-Red's first job the Home sent him to was to a man named Captain Adams who had a place on Clark's Hill in East Haddam.
-This was just after his father had died, and he was only 11.
+Red's first job the Home had sent him to was with a man named Captain Adams who had a residence on Clark's Hill in East Haddam.
 When Captain Adams died, Red was returned to the Home.
-He then was farmed out to a farmer, where Red had problems getting along with the other help there, including a boy by the name of Mike Cavanaugh.
-Their fighting was the cause of Red being returned to the Home again.
+He then was employed out to a farmer, where Red had problems getting along with the other help there, including a boy by the name of Mike Cavanaugh.
+Their constant fighting was the cause of Red being returned to the Home again.

-At this point he was assigned to work at the home of what he called the 'three old maids', spinster women.
-One of the old maids, named Adele, had a lover and it appears Red walked in on them in a "compromising circumstance".
+At this point he was assigned to work at the home of what he called the 'three old maids', who were old spinster women.
+One of the old maids, named Adele, had a lover and it appears that one day Red walked in on them in a "compromising circumstance".
 The man was a big German fellow and Red suspected him to be a German Spy.
-Anti-German sentiment was building all throughout the 1910s, of course.
-The German fellow took of his belt and was going to beat him, but he got the jump on him and caught him in the head with a big ceramic vase.
-Thinking he had killed the German, Red did not go back to the Home, but instead ran away deciding just to find a job.
-Before running away however, he saw a small stash of money that the three old maids kept in a jar, and promptly bought himself a cowboy hat.
+Anti-German sentiment was building in the USA all throughout the 1910s, of course.
+The German fellow took off his belt and was getting ready to beat Red, but Red got the jump on him and smashed a big ceramic vase on his head.
+Thinking he had killed the German, Red did not go back to the Home, but instead ran away entirely, deciding just to find a job (unsure how old he was at this point).
+Before running away, however, he saw a small stash of money that the three old maids kept in a jar, and promptly bought himself a cowboy hat to wear on his new journeys.

 After running away he went to Hartford to find work.
-He claimed that a Doctor hired him after hearing his story, to do odd jobs, on the condition that he would attend High School at night.
+He claimed to his sons that a doctor hired him after hearing his long story, to do some odd jobs, on the condition that he would attend High School at night.
 This doctor put him on a road to appreciating education, and Red had always credited the doctor for inspiring him to continue his education, which led him to his ultimate career as an industrial engineer.
-But there was still a long road to that, after leaving school, and the doctor's employ.

 |RED AND ANNE CLARK|